 We entered into an offer letter with Mr. Kennedy, our Chief Financial Officer, on November 17, 2016.
-This offer letter provides a base salary of \$400,000 per year, subject to periodic review.
+This offer letter provides for a base salary, subject to periodic review.
 Under the offer letter, Mr. Kennedy is also eligible to earn a bonus based on specified criteria and an option grant.
-For information regarding payments made to Mr. Kennedy in the year ended December 31, 2017 under our discretionary annual bonus program, see the section titled "Bonus Plans-2017 Bonus Plan Awards."
+We have also entered into a change of control and severance agreement with Mr. Kennedy that provides for certain payments and benefits upon a qualifying termination of employment.
+See "-Potential Payments upon Termination or Change in Control" below for more information.